Chapter 13: Herakles

 ♦ Throne of Apollo at Amyklai (known through Pausanias’ description and modern reconstructions)

-♠ Pausanias, Description of Greece 3.18.13
+♠ Paus 3.18.13 – Pausanias, Description of Greece

 Next to these have been wrought two of the exploits of Heracles—his slaying the hydra, and his bringing up the Hound of Hell.
-(Greek Text).
+Greek Text

 Reconstruction of whole throne by A. Furtwängler, from J.G.
 Frazer, Pausanias’s Description of Greece, vol. III, Commentary (2nd ed.
 1913), p.
 352